Cruising 101, Part 3: Behind the Scenes on the Ship

 Cruising 101 Part 3: Behind the Scenes on a Ship

 When you book a cruise, you are asked if you want to pay your gratuities in advance or have it billed to you when you clear your account on disembarkation day.
 Why is there tipping?
-Read on and see who are the folks who are making your cruise nice:
+At the "Other Facts to Know" section of the article, there will be an NYC Traveler Tip For Your Cruise Trip about gratuities on a cruise ship.

 The officers: are usually dressed in the white uniforms or in their dress blacks in the evening.
 This category includes the engineers, radio officers, oil people and plumbers (not maintenance).
+Yes, someone who specializes in maintenance can be an officer of a cruise ship.
+This is the captain's staff.
+They assist the captain in all aspects of the ship, especially when safe sailing is concerned.

 Personal services: fitness trainers, spa specialists, stylists in the salon, nutritionists.
 It depends on the services that the ship offers.
 The larger the ship, the more varied the services.
+These persons do perform services that cost extra, outside of your basic cruise fare.
+They are usually trained and have certifications in their fields.

 Other Facts to Know:

-*Gratuties: You can pay these in advance when you pay for your cruise.
-If you don't, they will bill you at the end of the cruise on the card you have on file.
+But, you may want to show your gratitude in a more personal manner once you get to know the staff.
 If you want to tip a bartender, a server in a specialty restaurant or a server in your main dining room or anyone else, bring cash.
 If you add a tip to a bar or specialty dining bill, it gets put into the general pool that is divided with the entire staff.
 Put cash in the hand directly of your favorite staff member.

 * The staff and personnel work long hours.
 The crew (housekeeping, wait staff) will bunk in shared quarters on Deck 1 or below.
 Staff (entertainment, supervisors) may or may not share quarters and may be on higher decks.
-See above.

 * Your traditional officers (including the cruise director, chef and maybe the assistants) may have staterooms where the passengers are: Decks 4, 5, 6 or higher.
 Of course, the captain has a nice stateroom, perhaps a suite.
 Everyone, regardless of rank, works 10-14 hours but they do get breaks and they get to go ashore when in port. * The wait staff works hard: they work the buffets, afternoon tea and meals in the dining rooms and they come ashore with you on the private island days.

-* Your room is usually serviced once a day nowadays (since Covid), plus there room service is available.
-But you can contact Housekeeping or your room steward when you need something. * In the morning, around 5AM or 6AM, someone is literally swabbing the deck, lounge chairs are being readied and the pool has already been serviced. * The fitness center usually opens up early and yoga or spin classes may start as early as 6AM. * Many, many positions were not mentioned: the dressed up characters/actors, the sound, light and camera crew, life guards (although signs are posted about swimming at your own risk), security and who knows, there may be a person who is responsible for running the movies on the Lido Deck, not to mention the in-house closed circuit TV channels.
+* Your room is usually serviced once a day nowadays (since Covid), plus room service is available.
+But you can contact Housekeeping or your room steward when you need something. * In the morning, around 5AM or 6AM, someone is literally swabbing the deck, lounge chairs are being readied and the pool has already been serviced. * The fitness center usually opens up early and yoga or spin classes may start as early as 6AM.

 * Hopefully, you will enjoy your experience more when you encounter the hard working staff on your trip.
 Smile back when they greet you and be nice to them!